oroinc/documentation/user/back-office/marketing/web-catalogs/build-from-scratch.rst

 Create Sub-level Menu
 ---------------------

-Once all first level nodes have been created, we can create the sub-menu nodes (second level menus) that would populate root nodes.
+Once all first-level nodes have been created, we can create the sub-menu nodes (second-level menus) that would populate root nodes.

-Each of the main menu sections will have the following second level menus:
+Each of the main menu sections will have the following second-level menus:

 1. Health and Pharmacy: Vitamins and Supplements, Lifestyle and Wellbeing, Women's Health, Men's Health, Baby and Child Health.
 2. Beauty and Skincare: Makeup, Nails, Facial Skincare, Body Skincare, Hair, Fashion Accessories.
 3. Fragrance: Perfume, Aftershave.
 4. Baby and Child: Pregnancy and Maternity, Feeding, Bathing, and Changing.
-5. Toiletries: Hair, Dental, Washing and Bathing.
+5. Toiletries: Hair, Dental, Washing, and Bathing.

 To set up content nodes in the back-office:

 1. Select the root node you are creating the sub-node for.
 In our case, it is *Health and Pharmacy*.